symfony/symfony-docs/create_framework/02-http-foundation.rst

 The HttpFoundation Component
 ============================

-Before diving into the framework creation process, I first want to step back and take a look at why you would like to use a framework instead of keeping your plain-old PHP applications as is.
+Before diving into the framework creation process, let's first step back and let's take a look at why you would like to use a framework instead of keeping your plain-old PHP applications as is.
 Why using a framework is actually a good idea, even for the simplest snippet of code and why creating your framework on top of the Symfony2 components is better than creating a framework from scratch.

 .. note::

-    I won't talk about the obvious and traditional benefits of using a framework when working on big applications with more than a few developers; the Internet has already plenty of good resources on that topic.
+    We won't talk about the obvious and traditional benefits of using a framework when working on big applications with more than a few developers; the Internet has already plenty of good resources on that topic.